Sage2014/GettingDataProject/README.md

 	#####(3) TidyData.txt - This is what the script produces when you run it.
 Apparently, it is supposed to have 6 rows per subject, and there are 30 subjects in the experiment (total of 180 rows): In our forums they said all subjects completed all activities, and I did confirm this looking at the original raw data file.
 	#####(4) This ReadMe.md file - Trying to make it as helpful as possible.

-I appreciate all hints and tips you can provide in your feedback!
+I'm brand new to R, and Github, and all this - so any helpful hints and tips you can provide in your feedback are very much appreciated!

 Happy Grading!